Is There A "Dry Drunk" in Your Life?

-1) Resentment at a spouse, parent or whomever that has made them stop drinking or else...
+1) Resentment at a spouse, parent or whoever has "made them" stop drinking.

-2) Annoyed and frustrated with the realization that they can't drink like a "normie" or ever again.
+2) Annoyed and frustrated with the realization that they can't drink as do most people, ever again.

-3) Realizing that because of their drinking, they may have not realized goals, dreams and potentials and wondering if it's too late, or if they are even capable of achieving those goals or dreams.
+3) Realizing that because of their drinking, they may have unrealized goals, dreams and potential.

-4) Having to accept and take responsibility for the wasted years due to drinking sans an excuse or justification.
+4) Having to accept and take responsibility for the wasted years due to drinking, without an excuse or justification.

 6) Jealous of others for their stick-to-itiveness, perseverance and strength.
 Resenting the family member or friend for their dreams and punishing them by not being supportive, questioning their ability and striving to clip their wings of creativity.

-If your loved one is acting out these dispositions, you may feel like you need to "walk on egg shells", watch every move or word as you don't want to incite an angry exchange.
+If your loved one is acting along the above lines, you may feel like you need to "walk on egg shells," watch every move or word as you don't want to incite an angry exchange.
 I have heard clients say that at least when their loved one was drinking they knew what to expect.
-Either way, you feel "damned if you do, damned if you don't"; irresponsibility, anger and resentment now seem to go with the active alcoholic as well as the "dry drunk".
+Either way, you feel "damned if you do, damned if you don't;" irresponsibility, anger and resentment now seem to go with the active alcoholic as well as the "dry drunk".

 I've been there with my own loved one and it's not a comfortable place to be.